luddebrandt/Soil-Moisture-Sensor/README.md

 ## Notes & Tips

-Calibration — Run the device in air (dry) and submerged in water to find your sensor's actual min/max ADC values, then update minadc / maxadc accordingly.
-ADC gain — The code uses GAIN_ONE (±4.096 V range).
+Run the device in air (dry) and submerged in water to find your sensor's actual min/max ADC values, then update minadc / maxadc accordingly.
+The code uses GAIN_ONE (±4.096 V range).
 If your sensors output a narrower voltage range, switching to GAIN_TWO or GAIN_FOUR will improve resolution.
-Time sync — NTP time sync (timeSync) is called only during the Sensor 1 reading cycle.
+NTP time sync (timeSync) is called only during the Sensor 1 reading cycle.
 Sensors 2 and 3 reuse the synchronised clock.